 For most Australians, travel is the spice of life.
-By nature of our far-flung location in this little corner of the globe, we’re always primed and ready to book the cheapest trips; our fingers constantly on the pulse of the best flight comparison websites on the internet.
-Skyscanner is a great option, but people don’t realise they’re only scraping the surface of the best airfares and deals available to them.
-There are dozens of worthy Skyscanner alternatives that can deliver everything from cheap flights to last minute hotel deals and even car hire – you just have to know where else to look.
+By nature of our far-flung location in this little corner of the globe, we’re always primed and ready to book the cheapest trips; our fingers are constantly on the pulse of the best flight comparison websites on the internet to find the cheapest flights.
+Skyscanner Australia is a great option, but people don’t realise they’re only scraping the surface of the best airfares and deals available to them by typing in ‘www.skyscanner.com.au‘ as a default.
+There are dozens of worthy Skyscanner Australia alternatives that can deliver everything from cheap flights to last minute hotel deals and even car hire – you just have to know where else to look so you’re not stumbling over the best flight deals available.

 Google can do just about anything, with most not even realising it can deliver you quick and cheap flight comparisons from all over the internet, too.
 It’s our pick as the best starting point for understanding the flight times, routes, and airlines available for your desired trip.
 All you have to do is throw your query into the search bar.
-From there, you can continue with Google Flights or transition to any of the below Skyscanner alternatives for the cheapest flights.
+From there, you can continue with Google Flights or transition to any of the below Skyscanner alternatives for the cheapest flights and best flight price.

 Second only to the ease of Google Flights is our next best recommended Skyscanner alternative, Momondo.
 This flight comparison website consistently delivers the cheapest airfares and the prices you see are never affected by your searches.
 No matter how many you make, Momondo guarantees that they never adjust or increase their prices based on your cookies.
 The trend analysis feature is also clear and informative, and it’d be handy for you to know that Momondo is best used for multi-leg bookings.